Balancing a Business on the Side With a 9-5 Job

 Be Honest With Yourself

-I’m honest with myself.
 There are no handouts.
-If I don’t get this shit done, then it won’t happen.
-These blog posts aren’t going to write themselves.
-My eBay store won’t automatically get items added to it.
-If I don’t put in the work the business won’t grow.
-This is my life and the only way it will get to where I want it to be is because of the work I do.
-Unfortunately, everyone doesn’t get that when it comes to their side hustles or business on the side.
+If you don’t get this shit done, then it won’t happen.
+Your side hustle is not going to work itself.
+If you don’t put in the work, the business won’t grow.
+This is your life, and the only way it will get to where you want it to be is because of your work.
+Unfortunately, everyone doesn’t get that when it comes to their side hustles or business.
 You have to put your heart and soul into it if you want to be a success.
-If you don’t want to do that, you need to reconsider what you’re doing.
+If you don’t want to do that, you must reconsider what you’re doing.

 The Weekend